 The Inner Circle gaze up at Selene's new form, as X-Force burst onto the scene, Warpath running away to do what must be done to kill Selene.
 He's then confronted by Thunderbird, and the two battle, Warpath promising to save him in death as he couldn't in life, and when his brother challenges his fighting abilities compared to his, Warpath tells him he isn't the kid his brother once knew, and proceeds to break Thunderbird's neck, Selene seemingly sensing this, and Warpath telling his brother's corpse that this will end soon.

-Outside, as Selene fights X-Force, Warpath tells her to get ready to die, having taking the Spirit Blade from his brother.
-X-Force hold her while Warpath proceeds to run and leap, stabbing her in the chest, and her powers slowly begin to deplete until her body explodes.
+Outside, as Selene fights X-Force, Warpath tells her to get ready to die, having taken the Spirit Blade from his brother.
+X-Force holds her while Warpath proceeds to run and leap, stabbing her in the chest, and her powers slowly begin to deplete until her body explodes.
 After this, Warpath and Wolverine joke before Warpath sees a conjuration of his brother's spirit, telling him to let go, and Warpath thanks him.
 Wolverine later explains to Cyclops back at Angel's Aerie that Warpath will no longer be a member of X-Force as he has made his peace.

 After Schism and the fight between Wolverine and Cyclops, Warpath is seen in the X-Men series.
-The team is lead by Storm and the other team members are Colossus, Domino, Psylocke and Jubilee.
+The team is lead by Storm and the other team members are Colossus, Domino, Psylocke, and Jubilee.
 The first mission to the team is to stop a war in East Europe.
 After that Jubilee is kidnapped by vampires and they have to save her.

 Warpath was the target for the newly revamped Weapon X Program and was opted to join Old Man Logan's new team.
+James and Logan eventually left the team, when Sabretooth changed the direction of the group.

 Powers and Abilities